Training and Development Frameworks for Adult Autism Support Staff

 Commissioner and inspector expectations

 Expectation 1 (commissioners): Training linked to outcomes.
-Commissioners expect providers to evidence how training improves stability, engagement and safety.
+Commissioners expect providers to evidence how training improves stability, engagement, communication and safety.
+This includes demonstrating links between training, reduced incidents and improved quality of life.

-Expectation 2 (CQC): Embedded learning.
-Inspectors assess whether training informs daily decision-making rather than sitting in files.
+Expectation 2 (CQC): Embedded and applied learning.
+Inspectors assess whether training informs daily decision-making.
+They will look for evidence that staff apply learning consistently, particularly in complex or high-risk situations.

 Designing effective autism training frameworks